-- Conventional cotton is not permitted as an additional fibre material at any level, which means that all cotton fibres that can be used in a GOTS Good shall be either organic or organic in-conversion. - Conventionally grown cotton fibre, even if it is non-GMO and/or recycled, is not permitted as additional fibre.

-- Mechanically recycled organic fibres shall originate from pre-consumer wastes of GOTS goods (intermediate or finished) at GOTS-certified entities and shall be recycled under a GOTS-certified entity.
+- Conventional cotton is not permitted as an additional fibre material at any level, which means that all cotton fibres that can be used in a GOTS Good shall be either organic or organic in-conversion. - Conventionally grown cotton fibre, even if it is non-GMO and/or recycled, is not permitted as additional fibre. - Mechanically recycled organic fibres shall originate from pre-consumer waste of GOTS Goods (intermediate or finished) at GOTS-certified entities and shall be recycled under a GOTS-certified entity.
 Such mechanically recycled organic fibres may be used as additional fibre up to 30%.
-This is allowed as long as the Certification Body is satisfied with the traceability aspects of the waste and recycling process. - Mohair, a fibre derived from the angora goat, is permitted as an additional fibre, provided it satisfies conditions given in GOTS Sections 3.2 and 5.2.8. - Table 5.2.7 lists the residue limits for finished GOTS Goods therefore any blended additional fibre should not violate the limit. - Virgin polyester is not permitted as an additional fibre material.
+This is allowed as long as the Certification Body is satisfied with the traceability and mass balance of the offered raw material.
+"Mechanical recycling" as a process category shall be listed under the Scope Certificate of such a Certified Entity. - Mohair, a fibre derived from the angora goat, is permitted as an additional fibre, provided it satisfies conditions given in GOTS Sections 3.2 and 5.2.8. - Table 5.2.7 lists the residue limits for finished GOTS Goods therefore any blended additional fibre should not violate the limit. - Virgin polyester is not permitted as an additional fibre material.
 All polyester fibres blended in a GOTS Good, under GOTS Section 3.2.1 and 3.2.2, shall be (thermomechanically or chemically) recycled from pre-or post-consumer waste. - Animal fibres that are certified to a standard that includes animal welfare principles are encouraged to be used as additional fibre materials. - Wool fibres used in GOTS Goods that come under GOTS Sections 3.1 and 3.2 shall come from mulesing-free sources.
-Current adequate proof for a non-mulesed verification of wool by Approved Certifiers shall include: - a.
-Wool fibre that is coming from a region where mulesing is prohibited or not practised IFOAM Family of Standards accredited organic certification in this region strictly excludes mulesing - b.
-If any of the above conditions is not fulfilled, then an additional certification is required to provide adequate proof for the non-mulesed status of the wool.
+Current adequate proof for verification of non-mulesed wool by Approved Certifiers shall include: - a.
+Certification to an IFOAM Standard that explicitly prohibits mulesing. - b.
+Where "a" does not apply and wool fibre is sourced from regions where mulesing is officially prohibited, a declaration by the producer shall be obtained that includes a reference to the source of the official prohibition. - c.
+If the wool fibre is sourced from regions that mulesing has not been practiced traditionally, then a declaration from the producer shall be obtained. - d.
+If any of the above conditions is not fulfilled, or wherever available, an additional third-party certification shall be considered as adequate proof for the non-mulesed status of the wool.
 Those schemes may include (but are not limited to) Responsible Wool Standard (RWS) by Textile Exchange, ZQ Merino, New Merino etc.

-- Adequate verification proof for the use of regenerated fibres from certified organic raw materials is certification of the fibre supplier/manufacturer and the fibre material to the Organic Content Standard (OCS from Textile Exchange). - Recognised certification programs verifying compliance with sustainable forestry management principles are Forest Stewardship Council (FSC), Programme for the Endorsement of Forest Certification Schemes (PEFC) and Rainforest Alliance. - Adequate verification proof for the use of recycled natural and synthetic fibres is certification of the fibre supplier/manufacturer and the fibre material to the Recycled Claim Standard (RCS from Textile Exchange), the Global Recycle Standard (GRS from Textile Exchange), Recycled Content Standard (from Scientific Certification Systems). - Example of possible fibre compositions according to GOTS 7.0: - o 70% organic cotton, 30% lyocell from organic sources - o 70% organic wool, 20% recycled polyamide, 10% virgin polyurethane - Example of fibre compositions that are not possible according to GOTS 7.0: - o 70% organic cotton, 30% recycled polyester - o 75% organic wool, 25 % recycled polyester
+- Adequate verification proof for the use of regenerated fibres from certified organic raw materials is certification of the fibre supplier/manufacturer and the fibre material to the Organic Content Standard (OCS from Textile Exchange). - Recognised certification programs verifying compliance with sustainable forestry management principles are Forest Stewardship Council (FSC), Programme for the Endorsement of Forest Certification Schemes (PEFC) and Rainforest Alliance.

+- Adequate verification proof for the use of recycled natural and synthetic fibres is certification of the fibre supplier/manufacturer and the fibre material to the Recycled Claim Standard (RCS from Textile Exchange), the Global Recycle Standard (GRS from Textile Exchange), Recycled Content Standard (from Scientific Certification Systems). - Example of possible fibre compositions according to GOTS 7.0: - o 70% organic cotton, 30% lyocell from organic sources - o 70% organic wool, 20% recycled polyamide, 10% virgin polyurethane - Example of fibre compositions that are not possible according to GOTS 7.0: - o 70% organic cotton, 30% recycled polyester - o 75% organic wool, 25 % recycled polyester